Install InfluxDB Enterprise meta nodes

 -single-server flagwhen starting the single meta node.
 Please note that a cluster with only one meta node is not recommended for production environments.

-Step 3: Join the meta nodes to the cluster
+Join meta nodes to the cluster

 From one and only one meta node, join all meta nodes including itself.

 influxd-ctl add-meta enterprise-meta-01:8091 influxd-ctl add-meta enterprise-meta-02:8091 influxd-ctl add-meta enterprise-meta-03:8091